-It may seem like it would be simpler if we just wrote patterns out line by line, but I assure knitting becomes MUCH easier when you can ‘read’ your knitting.
+It may seem like it would be simpler if we just wrote patterns out line by line, but I assure you, knitting becomes MUCH easier when you can ‘read’ your knitting.
 If you know what should come next it’s easier to find mistakes (they happen to the best of us!) and even see if *gasp* there is a mistake in a pattern.
-I always tell my beginner classes that if you understand what you are doing it is a lot easier than using 3 row counters, a pen, and 5 sticky notes!
+I always tell my beginner classes that if you can understand what you are doing it is a LOT easier than using 3 row counters, a pen, and 5 sticky notes!

 Take a quick look at your hand.
 Your thumb sort of sticks out a bit right?
 Even the part of your thumb that is still a part of your hand.
 Well we have to make an extra little triangle of fabric to accommodate that part of your thumb.

-Round 1: p1, k1, m1, k1, m1, k1, work in pattern to end
+Round 1: p1, k1, m1, k1, m1, k1, SM, work in pattern to end

-Round 3: p1, k1, m1, knit to 1 stitch before marker, m1, k1, work in pattern to end
+Round 3: p1, k1, m1, knit to 1 stitch before marker, m1, k1, SM, work in pattern to end

 See a pattern forming?
 We are increasing 2 stitches every other row and you should start to see a little triangle forming.

-Repeat rounds 3-4 two (2, 3, 3, 4) more times until there are a total of 12 (12, 14, 14, 16) sts between the BOR marker and the second marker (there will be 1 purl stitch and 11, 11, 13, 13, 15 knit stitches).
-[32 (36, 42, 46, 54) total sts]
+There are 12 (12, 14, 14, 16) sts between the BOR marker and the second marker (there will be 1 purl stitch and 11, 11, 13, 13, 15 knit stitches).
+[32 (36, 42, 46, 52) total sts]

-Next round: p1, place the next 11 (11, 13, 13, 15) sts on waste yarn (removing 2nd marker), CO 3 sts, then work around on remaining sts in pattern to end of round.
-[24 (28, 32, 36, 42) sts]
+Next round: p1, place the next 11 (11, 13, 13, 15) sts on waste yarn, remove 2nd marker, cast on 3 sts using backwards loop method.
+Work in pattern to end of round.
+[24 (28, 32, 36, 40) sts]

 Next we are going to cast on 3 stitches in the middle of the row.
 Why, you ask?
-Because the thumb stitches ‘grew’ out of 3 knit stitches, but then we put all the thumb stitches on hold.
+Because the thumb stitches ‘grew’ out of those 3 knit stitches, but then we put all the thumb stitches on hold.
 So we are going to need 3 new stitches to take their place.
 The cast on method we use is the backward loop cast-on.